-Almodovar helped launch the Hollywood careers of Antonio Banderas, Penelope Cruz and Javier Bardem.
+As his films grew more ambitious and serious, Almodovar helped launch the Hollywood careers of the actors Antonio Banderas, Penelope Cruz and Javier Bardem.

 Cannes film festival director Thierry Fremaux said his "20 films form an incandescent work, a legacy of his punk, protest-filled youth, driven by an insatiable passion for female figures and the history of film itself."

-The rest of the jury and the films that will make up the official selection will be announced mid-April.
+The rest of the jury and the films that will make up its official selection will be announced mid-April.

 © 2017 AFP